selenium-cucumber/selenium-cucumber-ruby/doc/selenium-cucumber-API.md

 selenium-cucumber API
 =====================

-If you are writing code for your custom steps you can use following methods
+If you are writing code for your custom steps you can use the following methods :

+Note : For some of the API paramtere values are fixed.
+Such values for paramaters are mentioned below.

 Navigation API's
 ----------------

 	navigate_to(link)

-	navigate(direction)  # direction=back or direction=forword
+	navigate(direction)  # direction => "back"/"forward"

 	close_driver()